antsant/antsant.github.io/README.md

 - reds and whites from Mt.Etna in Sicily
 - Spanish reds from Ribeira Sacra
 - Finger Lakes rieslings
-- syrahs from norther Rhone and California
+- syrahs from northern Rhone and California
 - Whatever the wine shop tells you is a good buy

 ## Cooking Schedule